 Table 3.1: Development environment.

-The app was initially developed on a powerful laptop with Intel i7-3720 2.6GHz, 16GB RAM, Windows 64-bit to run on the Android simulator.
-When I needed to run the app on a Samsung S3 device, the development was moved to a laptop with Intel Core 2 duo, 4GB RAM, Ubuntu 12.10 32-bit, and a desktop with AMD Quad-Core, 16GB RAM, Ubuntu 12.04 64-bit.
+The app was initially developed on a laptop with Intel i7-3720 2.6GHz, 16GB RAM, Windows 64-bit to run on the Android simulator.
+Due to Samsung S3 connection problem in Windows system, , the development on S3 device was moved to a laptop with Intel Core 2 duo, 4GB RAM, Ubuntu 12.10 32-bit, and a desktop with AMD Quad-Core, 16GB RAM, Ubuntu 12.04 64-bit.

-In addition to the development environment, several technologies were applied in this app; some were open-source while some were proprietary.
+In addition to the development environment, several technologies were applied in this app; some were open-source while some were ourselves.
 We are going to describe each of the main technologies next and the reason why we chose them over the others and how did we deploy them.

 3.1.1 Location Service

 In this app, GeoNames database was used as a service to convert geographic coordinates (the longitude and latitude) of a location to postal code.
-Geonames was chosen over Yahoo service (Yahoo BOSS PlaceFinder) because it was free, and Yahoo service used proprietary WOEID (Where On Earth Identification number).
+Geonames was chosen over Yahoo service (Yahoo BOSS PlaceFinder) because its free web service of 20 requests per hour was good enough for this prototype, and Yahoo service used proprietary WOEID (Where On Earth Identification number).
 Besides, the later was subject to change by Yahoo, and would cause problem if we decide to switch to another service.
+GeoNames also offered a variety of premium web service plans with higher request limits and this can meet our requirements for later revisions of this app.

-Geonames provided a lot of services in many formats such as XML and JSON.
-In this app, we employed the service that converted geographic coordinates to postal code (and then city and country) and vice versa by sending a HTTP request with the following URLs: http://api.geonames.org/postalCodeSearchJSON?postalcode=78758&maxRows=10&username=demo and http://api.geonames.org/findNearbyPostalCodes?lat=30.4883997&lng=-97.7175117&username=demo.
-The response was in JSON format and our tasks were to collect and parse the response, then display it in the main screen of the app.
+GeoNames provided a lot of services in many formats such as XML and JSON.
+In this app, we employed the service that converted geographic coordinates to postal code (and then city and country) and vice versa by sending a GET HTTP request.
+The HTTP response was in JSON format and our tasks were to collect and parse the response, and then display it in the main screen of the app.

 3.1.2 Weather Service

 We looked at several weather services including Yahoo Weather, World Weather Online, and Open Weather Map.
 [SWA] provided the sample code to retrieve weather information from Open Weather Map and made it an ideal choice for our weather service.
-The weather response consisted of a lot of information including but not limiting to geographic coordinates, temperatures, humidity, pressure, wind, rain.
-As of this writing, only a subset of the code was used including geographic coordinates, temperatures, and rain.
+The weather response consisted of a lot of information including but not limiting to current conditions, weather forecasts, weather maps, sunrise, sunset.
+As of this writing, only a subset of the data returned was used including current conditions for current temperature and its range, weather map for geographic coordinates.

+Open Weather Map offers different pricing plans for different support level such as free, developer, professional, and enterprise.
+Free plan supports a maximum of 3,000 requests per minute and 4,000,000 requests per day, which is more than enough for our first prototype.

 3.1.3 Clothes Matching Service

-This smart service is our proprietary algorithm to provide suggestions on which wardrobe users should put on based on the available items in their closets, the current weather information, and the occasion of the event, and gender.
+This service utilizes our own algorithm and implementation to provide suggestions on which wardrobe users should put on based on the available items in their closets, the current weather information, and the occasion of the event, and gender.

 3.1.3.1 High-level design